How to Use a US Tax Court Petition to Contest the IRS

 The only way to challenge an IRS Notice of Deficiency or Notice of Determination is to file a US Tax Court Petition.
 Today’s PDFfiller review provides detailed instructions for completing your petition for an appeal against an IRS decision.

 A person filing their case in the United States Tax Court should complete a US Tax Court Petition (also known as a Form 2).
 This form must be completed as a response to an IRS Notice of Deficiency or Notice of Determination.

 This court petition could be qualified as a small tax case or a regular tax case.
 To be considered as a small case your petition must meet the certain dollar limits:

-• The amount of your deficiency should be less than 50,000 dollars in case of an IRC Notice of Deficiency;
+• The amount of your deficiency should be less than 50,000 dollars in case of an IRS Notice of Deficiency;

-• The amount of an unpaid tax should be less than 50,000 dollars in case of an IRC Notice of Determination Concerning Collection Action;
+• The amount of an unpaid tax should be less than 50,000 dollars in case of an IRS Notice of Determination Concerning Collection Action;

 • The amount in dispute should be less than 50,000 dollars for an IRS Notice of Worker Classification.